sardelkaaa/sprint-1__startkit/README.md

-**Frontend-project "Learn to learn" by Yandex Practicum.*
+*Frontend-project "Learn to learn" by Yandex Practicum.*

 — Currently used technologies —
-• HTML
+• HTML;
-• CSS
+• CSS;

 — Plans for finalizing the project —
-• Finalize and modify the project for the second sprint
+• Finalize and modify the project for the second sprint;